-STEM is an abbreviation that stands for Science, Technology, Engineering, and Maths.
+STEM is an abbreviation that stands for Science, Technology, Engineering, and Math.
 Through research, and combining these fields, students can apply science creatively in real life.
-Besides, STEM education program promotes and inspires students’ passion for science by guiding them doing experiments based on relevant scientific topics in the STEM field.
-Since then, students can expand their imagination, creativity, and develop new skills, and techniques.
-It can be said that STEM education does not aim to train students to become mathematicians, scientists, engineers, or technicians but mainly equip students with the knowledge and skills to work and develop in today's modern technology world.
+Also, the STEM education program promotes and inspires students’ passion for science by guiding them to do experiments based on relevant scientific topics in the STEM field.
+Students can expand their imagination, creativity, and develop new skills, and techniques.
+STEM education does not aim to train students to become mathematicians, scientists, engineers, or technicians but to equip students with the knowledge to work and develop in today's technological world.